This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 Remember, each role-based certification requires only one exam; these links will take you to the exams' landing pages and exam guides:

 Good question!
-Pluralsight hosts Google's own official training in our library, so you can leverage your existing Pluralsight subscription to learn Google Cloud Platform skills directly from the source!
+Pluralsight hosts Google's own official training in our library, so you can leverage your existing Pluralsight subscription to learn Google Cloud skills directly from the source!

 Pluralsight's Role IQ quantifies your technical proficiency in a specific job role.
 A role consists of one or more courses; some of these courses have associated Skill IQs that measure your knowledge of a certain technology.